maxexcloo/beszel-homeassistant-integration/README.md

 ## License

-This project is licensed under the [Specify License Type, e.g., Apache 2.0 License] - see the `LICENSE` file for details (if you have one).
+This project is licensed under the MIT License.